opencodeiiita/Lets-Design-3.0/Happy New Year 2023/README.md

 For any doubts related to the task or the submission process you can always ping us on discord.
 We will be happy to help.

-> Wishing you'll a very HAPPY NEW YEAR
+> Wishing you a very HAPPY NEW YEAR